yilin-zhang/Prosody-Synthesis-Module/readme.md

 ### Web Interface

-If this is the first time you run the program, go to `js/` folder, run `npm i` to install dependencies, and run `npm start` to start the web interface.
+run `npm start` to start the web interface.

 Also run `python/web_to_sclang` to enable the OSC transmit.